 What is SEO?

-SEO is an acronym for search engine optimization.
-When we talk about SEO, much of the time we are talking about developing, or programming, a website to help it to rank better on search engines.
+SEO is an acronym for search engine optimisation.
+When we talk about SEO, much of the time we are talking about developing and growing a website to help it to rank better on search engines.

-However any SEO strategy should cover both on-page and off-page optimization tactics.
+However any SEO strategy should cover both on-page and off-page optimisation tactics.
 Each of these umbrella important SEO techniques that help with the success of a website.

 On-page SEO is the art of continuously refining a website so that search engines understand it, engage with it and rank it.